 If you demonstrate any of the usual signs and symptoms of ankylosing spondylitis, it is always advised to seek evaluation from a spondylitis specialist who may be able to guide you in your treatment efforts.

-Many general medical providers misread the symptoms as osteoarthritis and you may waste a decade or more seeking ineffective therapy for this condition, while all the while the AS is growing in severity.
+Many general medical providers misread the symptoms as osteoarthritis and you may waste a decade or more seeking ineffective therapy for this condition, while all the while the spondylitis is growing in severity.
 Unfortunately, since this condition is difficult to recognize in the beginning stages, this is a very common occurrence.

 Just be wary that misdiagnosis as rheumatoid arthritis, gout or lupus is relatively common and may delay effective treatment for quite some time.

 Ankylosing spondylitis comes in many levels of symptomology, so given a positive attitude and a consistent care program, many patients will not be struck down and will be able to maintain a good quality of life long-term.
+In fact, many cases become completely inactive, decreasing in symptomology organically over time.